 This deposit type consists of magnesite that occurs in beds ranging from 200 to 2,000 m long and 30 to 300 m wide.
 Deposit type is hosted mainly in Paleoproterozoic carbonate rock, and generally in dolomite marble.
 Deposit contains sedimentary textures, including ripple marks, and mud cracks, and local metasomatic textures.
 Deposit minerals are mainly massive with lesser banding.
-The major mineral is medium- to coarse-grained magnesite, and minor talc, tremolite, dolomite, and chlorite, and rare calcite, Fe-dolomite, rhodochrosite, Fe-magnesite, siderite, garnet, pyrite, serpentinite, sphalerite, chalcopyrite, magnetite, apatite, and hematite.
+The major mineral is medium- to coarse-grained magnesite, along with lesser talc, tremolite, dolomite, and chlorite, and rare calcite, Fe-dolomite, rhodochrosite, Fe-magnesite, siderite, garnet, pyrite, serpentinite, sphalerite, chalcopyrite, magnetite, apatite, and hematite.
 MgO content of magnesite ranges up to 47%.

-The depositional environment is Paleoproterozoic rift in a littoral, shallow sea sedimentary environment.
+The depositional environment is interpreted as aPaleoproterozoic rift that formed in a littoral, shallow-sea sedimentary environment.
 Subsequent lower greenschist to amphibolite facies metamorphism and intensive deformation may occur, resulting in recrystallization of deposit minerals, crystallization of siderite, and formation of lenticular metasomatic deposits.
-Examples of the deposit type are at Xiafangshen and Xiaoshengshuisi, Liaoning Province, China, and Biderin gol, Mongolia.
+Examples of the deposit type are at Biderin gol, Mongolia, and Xiafangshen and Xiaoshengshuisi, Liaoning Province, China.